Ashutosh Maurya

 Ashutosh Maurya (आशुतोष मौर्या) (alias Raju) is an Indian politician and a member of the Sixteenth Legislative Assembly of Uttar Pradesh in India.
 He represents the Bisauli constituency of Uttar Pradesh and is a member of the Samajwadi Party political party.
+He belongs to Dalit community so he represents Bisauli which is reserved for Schedule Caste.

 Political career

 Ashutosh Maurya has been a MLA for one term.
 He represented the Bisauli constituency and is a member of the Samajwadi Party political party.

 He lost his seat in the 2017 Uttar Pradesh Assembly election to Kushagra Sagar of the Bharatiya Janata Party.